Agriculture (AG)

 AG 5343.
 Organization & Management for Laboratory Programs.

 This course focuses on instructional programs involving laboratory equipment and facilities.
 Curriculum, teaching methods, equipment, and facility management practices including various aspects of safety, tool management, inventory, and security are emphasized along with facilities layout planning.
-Additionally, theories in leadership development will be analyzed and the organization of youth groups in secondary schools and cooperative extension will be examined.
+Emphasis will be placed on theories in leadership development, the organization of youth groups in secondary school systems, and cooperative extension.
+Students develop standard operating procedures, policies, and laboratory management strategies when working with novice learners in an applied, hands-on environment.

 3 Credit Hours.
 2 Lecture Contact Hours.
 2 Lab Contact Hours.Grade Mode: Standard Letter